elviajero971/react-portfolio/README.md

 - Built with **TypeScript** for type safety and better development experience.
 - Modular and scalable component architecture.
 - **Responsive design** that adapts to all screen sizes (mobile, tablet, desktop).
-- **Reusable components** and styles using CSS Modules/Tailwind CSS.
+- **Reusable components** and styles using sass and CSS modules.
-- Easy configuration and customization.

 ## 🗂️ Project Structure

-The folder structure of this repository follows a typical React project setup with TypeScript.
-Here's an overview:
+Here's an overview of the folder structure of this project:

 ```bash
 .